 Any kind of grant is a gift and does not have to be repaid unless a student stops attending or participating in all classes, or withdraws from school prior to the 60% completion point of the semester in which the grant was awarded, or the student is found to be ineligible for the grant aid.
 Any repayment due would be calculated in accordance with appropriate regulations governing the particular grant program.

-• Federal Pell Grant is available to eligible undergraduates who have not earned a bachelor’s or professional degree who demonstrate financial need.
+- Federal Pell Grant is available to eligible undergraduates who have not earned a bachelor’s or professional degree who demonstrate financial need.
 The Federal Pell Grant provides a ‘foundation’ for a student’s financial aid.
-Award amounts are based on the cost of attendance, the student’s EFC, and enrollment status.
+Award amounts are based on the cost of attendance, the student’s SAI, and enrollment status.

-• Federal Supplemental Education Opportunity Grant (FSEOG) is given to undergraduates with exceptional financial need (the lowest EFC) who are also Pell Grant recipients.
+- Federal Supplemental Education Opportunity Grant (FSEOG) is given to undergraduates with exceptional financial need (the lowest SAI) who are also Pell Grant recipients.

 Loans